spacetelescope/jwst/docs/jwst/stpipe/call_via_run.rst

 When calling a pipeline or step instance directly, or using the ``run`` method, you can specify individual parameter values manually.
-In this case, configuration files are not used (and will be ignored if provided).
+In this case, configuration files are not used.
+If you use ``run`` after instatiating with a configuration file (as is done when using the :ref:`call<call_examples>` method), the configuration file will be ignored.

 ::